Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 In May of 1937, Wallis's second divorce was finalized, leaving her free to marry Edward.
-The couple was married a few short days later on June 3, 1937, with only a small private wedding which no members of the royal family attended.
+The couple was married a few short days later on June 3, 1937, with only a small private wedding that no members of the royal family attended.
 King George now declared the former King Edward to be known as the Duke of Windsor.

 The Duke and Duchess of Windsor continued living in France until World War II began and at that time the couple was sent to the Bahamas where Edward was the governor till the war ended.
 The Duke and Duchess lived most of their lives in France and were only allowed to return to England on rare occasions and with the permission of King George.
 They did return for the funerals of Edward's mother Queen Mary and the funeral of his brother King George.